jsilber17/Spotify-Popularity/README.md

 #### Duplicates <a name="duplicates"></a>

 Soon after I examined the first few rows of data and changed datatypes that I needed to, I realized that there might be duplicate rows in my data.
-I split the data by genre, but that doesn't mean that there wouldn't be repeated songs and artists in the same genre or even across multiple genres.
+I split the data by genre, but that did not mean that there wouldn't be repeated songs and artists in the same genre or even across multiple genres.
 I found the duplicated rows using Pandas and deleted the first instance of those duplicates which reduced my list of 747 rows.

 #### Basic Information About the Dataset <a name="dandv"></a>